50 Interesting Facts About Austria You Didn’t Know

 35. The single highest-selling energy drink on the planet “Red Bull” was created in Austria.

-36. Vienna has been named the world’s most liveable city in 2019.
+36. Vienna has been named the world’s most livable city 11 times, with the most recent award in 2024.

 37. The physicist Christian Doppler (“Doppler Effect”) was born in Salzburg.